inatic/freecad-truss/README.md

 ## CONVERT FACES TO PATHS

-From the feature object (e.g. the `Mortise`) we are assigning faces to the `PathAdaptive` class, one for `Base` and another for `Stock`, and these are stored in an `App::PropertyLinkSub` property.
+From the feature object (e.g. the `Mortise`) we are assigning faces to the `PathAdaptive` class, one for `Base` and another for `Stock`, these are stored in an `App::PropertyLinkSub` property.
 The object linked to in this case is the feature (e.g. a `Mortise`), and the subshapes are faces stored on the object, in this case a `HoleFace` and a `StockFace`.
-Assignment to the `App::PropertyLinkSub` property is done in the form of a tuple containing the object and a list of attributes on this object, the attributes being faces in our case.
-Unpacking this tuple to get at the faces can be done using the Python `getattr` method.
+Assignment to the `App::PropertyLinkSub` property is done in the form of a tuple containing the object and a list of its attributes, the latter being faces in our case.
+Unpacking the tuple to get at the faces can be done using the Python `getattr` method.

 ``` PathAdaptive.py
 # assign to App::PropertyLinkSub property